Exclusive: New York police link nine 2012 plots to Iran, proxies

 In a two-page paper summarizing its assessment of the alleged pattern of Iranian-related plots this year, NYPD analysts said that through its own Revolutionary Guard and Hezbollah, Iran had "sharply increased its operational tempo and its willingness to conduct terrorist attacks targeting Israeli interests and the International Jewish community worldwide".

-But the paper noted that many of this year's plots lacked the sophistication and precision that characterized earlier plots linked to Iran.
+But the paper noted that many of this year's plots lacked the sophistication and precision that characterised earlier plots linked to Iran.

 Some bombs used in the recent plots shared certain features such as the use of military grade plastic explosives and magnets to attach the device to metal targets.
 While some had been detonated by remote control, others had relied on the "crude but effective tactic of pulling the pin on a hand grenade."